|Workable Solutions||Step-by-step Troubleshooting|

 Tips: Please backup your GPT disk partition data before this operation.

-Here the following, we'll show you how to remove GPT disk partition with EaseUS Partition Master Free:
+Here the following, we'll show you how to remove a single or all the GPT disk partitions on your disk with EaseUS Partition Master:

 Step 1.
 Open Disk Management, right-click a PGT partition and click "Delete Volume".